Last Updated on

 EVF or Electronic Viewfinder is a small electronic monitor of about half an inch built at the top of the backside of the camera.

-It works by allowing you to look into the tiny monitor using the eyepiece and view the entire scene in real-time you want to capture.
-This scene is projected to the camera sensor by the lens.
-Many high-quality EVFs offer an incredibly sharp and colourful view that takes photography at another level.
+It works by allowing you to look into the tiny monitor through the eyepiece and view the entire scene you want to capture in real-time.
+The scene you see it’s not exactly what the camera is seeing optically, but it’s a digital projection.

 Benefits Of Camera With an EVF

 Since an EVF shows you the exact scene captured by the sensor and also the settings, it helps in precise framing.
 Basically, whatever you see on this electronic display is what you’re going to capture.
 It helps you to solely focus on framing the shot without moving your eyes away from the camera for checking the settings and framing on the LCD.

 Better Performance Under Bright Lights

 Due to higher glare, it becomes hard to shoot in bright lights and sun and view the frame on LCD.
 However, EVF is shaded enough to give a good view of the scene and helps you to compose photos very efficiently under the bright environment.